 You’ll often hear about open source software and systems, but what does it mean?
-Just one example is Kubernetes, which has one of the largest open source communities with thousands of contributors.

 What’s meant by open source software, and why is it relevant?
 It matters more than you might think including not just to developers but to users as well.